Planetary-Surfaces-and-Spacecraft-Lab/KVIST/README.md

 The scripts in `publications` will search for a `lib` directory in order to run.

+## Citation
+If you use this software, please cite the following doi or use the Github citation prompt.
+doi: 10.5281/zenodo.7017043

 ## Acknowledgment
 This material is based upon work supported by the U.S. Department of